namenai/Aux-Mod-Changelogs/Aux - 5-15-2019 - Aireium Update/README.md

     - #### Prototype Class N AV-19
         - Simply put its an AV-7 with the vinilla arma 3 arty weapons and ammo.

 ---
 *What are frames* 🎞️
 ## Particle Effects

+The most I will say is, go throw an explosive and see that refraction effect.
+Most explosives should have it.
+They where made by a CUP dev named [Taro](https://forums.bohemia.net/forums/topic/221306-refraction-blast-wave/) who I asked for permission to use and modify, so please credit it to him.
+Click his name to go to the BI forum about this.

+Oh also,this is me basicly adding in bits and pieces of blastcore in :P. Blastecore is a client side mod that does not effect server (how do I know, Arma 3 modding community says so :P).
+K its not really blastcore its just that these refraction effects where ment to be used with blastcore but you get the meme.

+---
+*What are frames* 🎞️
+## Particle Effects